zeriontech/defi-sdk/README.md

 - **AdapterRegistry** is a contract that a) maintains a list of *ProtocolAdapters* and *TokenAdapters* and b) is called to fetch user balances.

 More detailed documentation about contracts can be found in [adapters](../../wiki/Adapters) and [AdapterRegistry](../../wiki/AdapterRegistry) documentation.

+## Addresses

+**AdapterRegistry** contract is deployed to the mainnet and its source code is verified on [etherscan](https://etherscan.io/address/0x06fe76b2f432fdfecaef1a7d4f6c3d41b5861672#code).

+All the deployed contracts' addresses are available [here](../../wiki/Addresses).

 ## Supported Protocols